Overseas cinemas in Shanghai reopen amid COVID-19 with confidence in Chinese mainland market

 Audiences sit separately and watch a film at a cinema in Shanghai on July 20 (photo: Yang Hui/GT)

-Overseas-invested cinemas in Shanghai reopened on Monday after being closed for six months amid the COVID-19 pandemic, welcoming audience with disinfected public areas and cinema seats.
+Overseas-invested cinemas in Shanghai reopened on Monday after being closed for six months amid the COVID-19 pandemic, welcoming audiences with disinfected public areas and cinema seats.

 The local cinema employees of overseas cinema brands were thrilled when the reopening date was announced, because for many branches not based on the Chinese mainland, the reopening date is still unknown, as the virus continues to rage on in some countries, said some of the cinemas reached by the Global Times.